 HISTORY

-For 50 years, The Nevada Rural Counties Retired and Senior Volunteer Program (RSVP) has been serving the rural counties of Nevada with community volunteer opportunities.
-In 1973, RSVP was established as a self-sponsored non-profit 501 (c)(3) corporation, and began the first RSVP rural program as a satellite of Washoe County RSVP.
-In 1974 – a 5 Rural Counties RSVP program was launched by a grant to the Carson River Basin Council of Governments as sponsor; and by 1988 – a 15 Rural Counties RSVP grant was given by ACTION to the City of Carson City as sponsor.
+For 51 years and counting, The Nevada Rural Counties Retired and Senior Volunteer Program (RSVP) has been serving the rural counties of Nevada with community volunteer opportunities.
+In 1973, RSVP was established as a self-sponsored non-profit 501 (c)(3) corporation and began the first RSVP rural program as a satellite of Washoe County RSVP.
+In 1974 – a 5 Rural Counties RSVP program was launched by a grant to the Carson River Basin Council of Governments as sponsor, and by 1988 – a 15 Rural Counties RSVP grant was given by ACTION to the City of Carson City as sponsor.
 In 1993, the sponsorship for the 15 Nevada Rural Counties under a non-profit agency, Nevada Rural Counties RSVP Program, Inc. was awarded by ACTION.
-This same year, the Older American Volunteer Program (OVAP) was re-authorized as National Senior Volunteer Corps by the National and Community Trust Act.
+This same year, the Older American Volunteer Program (OVAP) was re-authorized as the National Senior Volunteer Corps by the National and Community Trust Act.

 RSVP is currently part of Senior Corps, and partially funded under the Corporation for National and Community Service, the federal agency that leads service, volunteering, and grant-making efforts in the United States.